 an anonymous poem in The Gentleman's Magazine (May 1740)

-This website is the responsibility of David Vickers, with support from The Handel Institute, practical assistance from Matthew Gardner and technical help from Duncan Fielden.
+This website is the responsibility of David Vickers and Matthew Gardner, with support from The Handel Institute.
+It was designed with assistance from Duncan Fielden.

 On Thursday 28 April from 6 – 7.30pm Tim Carter (David G. Frey Distinguished Professor of Music at the University of North Carolina at Chapel Hill) will give a talk on 'Lessons in Madness: Orlando furioso on the Operatic Stage' at the British Academy, 10–11 Carlton House Terrace, London, SW1Y 5AH.

 The British Library continues to make Handel's autograph scores available online.

 New book on Handel and the Stage by David Kimbell (Cambridge University Press)